 Off to Glastonbury We Go

-I took my jar of Lucy Bee to Glastonbury this year and over the weekend I was becoming the joke of the group – but by the end, they soon changed their mind.
+I took my jar of Lucy Bee to Glastonbury last year and over the weekend I was becoming the joke of the group – but by the end, they soon changed their mind.

 The answer to any of my friends’ questions was always Lucy Bee Coconut Oil – I was being 100% serious but I think when they chimed in, it was with a little more sarcasm than sincerity.
 Initially, they were pretty fed up of my solution always being “Lucy Bee” (even though they know I was right)!

 In fact, I know I was right, I’ve got the messages to prove it.
-Since we’ve been back, I’ve had message after message from those same friends telling me they’ve used their Lucy Bee to fix their chapped lips and their blistered feet and their knotty, dry hair!
+I had message after message from those same friends telling me they’ve used their Lucy Bee to fix their chapped lips and their blistered feet and their knotty, dry hair!
 (Messages as above and right, with names blanked out for fear of embarrassing them) 2-0 to me!

 My ‘Festival Saver’

 Of course this was my first use every morning and most nights (sometimes it wasn’t possible to keep my routine up when I’d had one too many drinks).

 By the end of the weekend my friends’ skin was looking dull and dry from the mud and ever-changing weather conditions.
 So, on Sunday a good slab of my Lucy Bee Coconut Oil on their arms and legs was really refreshing.